//this is the mailchimp popup form //ShareThis code for sharing images

 Virtual team building activities have become more prevalent ever since remote work became mainstream.
 You should leverage this trend to gift and reward your remote employees for their continued engagement despite the difficulties of staying focused while working from home.

 Virtual team building activities can take any form, from virtual hangouts catching up to playing online games together with coworkers.
-You can also take this opportunity to provide mentorship opportunities for interested employees.
+You can also take this opportunity to provide remote mentorship opportunities for interested employees.
 There are a lot of people that feel like their careers have stagnated due to remote work.
 For such people, an hour of lunch with the boss or with someone whose job or career they admire would be a hell of a gift.

 5. Virtual Gift Cards for E-commerce Platforms